firecmsco/firecms/website/docs/recipes/blog.md

 ### Creating a preview view

-Let's make use of another feature of FireCMS: custom views for entities!
+Let's make use of another feature of FireCMS: **custom views for entities**!

 FireCMS allows you to add additional views to your entity views, that are defined as React components.
 The props you receive for building this